benlinux1/019_BenoitVINCENT-RealEstateManager/README.md

 - Properties that were displayed during your previous visit will appear, even if any internet connection is available.
 - A realtor can create a new property, when offline, or update one that he created.
 All new or updated properties will be synchronized with remote database, and all used devices, when network will be available.

+## Specifications

+- App design
+- Comply with Google's Material Design guidelines and recommendations as much as possible, in order to guarantee the best possible user experience
+- The application must work on both smartphone and tablet, and must therefore provide a suitable display on these two devices
+- Conversion of a price of a property (Dollars to Euros)
+- Checking the network connection
+- Offline/online mode
+- Exhaustive attributes of a property (surface, price, number of rooms, publication date, address, local services, etc.)
+- Complete property management
+- Geo-location
+- Search engine
+- Multi-criteria search
+- Synchronize all assets on a Back-end like Firebase
+- Code is entirely written in English
+- The application must support Android 5.0 and higher versions

 ## Tests